frtzhahn/mini-projects.C/README.md

 📌 Integrated multiple data types
 📌 Formatted output/Passing arguments
 📌 Conditional statements w/ logical operator
 📌 Syntaxes from a built in library in C

+### 🌟 Mini-project 2 ###

+### Beginner's program in C language
+📌 Applied new mathematical operator
+📌 Used a new built in C library